matestack/matestack-ui-core/docs/api/components/rails_view.md

 # Matestack Core Component: rails_view

-Feel free to check out the [component specs](../../spec/usage/components/rails_view_spec.rb).

 Use your Rails views or partials with this component in your views, matestack pages, components or apps.

 ## Parameters

 This component expects that either `view` or `partial` is given as parameter.

-#### # view - optional
+#### view (optional)
 Expects a string, specifying the path of the view that should be rendered by the component.
 The path resolution works like Rails `render 'your_path'` path resolution.

-#### # partial - optional
+#### partial (optional)
 Expects a string, specifying the partial that should be rendered by the component.
 The path resolution works like Rails `render partial: 'your_path'` path resolution.